Road maintenance funding bids

 The range of road safety improvements were proposed from October 2017 to June 2018.
 With an estimate of £528,000 the following proposal demonstrated how this represented a worthwhile investment in road safety.

 Funding of £75million has been made available by the Department for Transport in 2017/18.

 Local Highways Maintenance Challenge Fund (2014/15)

-The Local Highways Maintenance Challenge Fund enables local highway authorities in England to bid for funding from the government for major maintenance projects that are otherwise difficult to fund through the normal allocations they receive.
+The Local Highways Maintenance Challenge Fund enables local us to bid for funding from the government for major maintenance projects that are otherwise difficult to fund through the normal allocations we receive.
 The fund was announced by the government in the Autumn 2014 statement.

 Small Scheme Bid - upgrade of street lighting

-Small Scheme Bid - resurfacing of unclassified carriageways and footways
+Small Scheme Bid - resurfacing of unclassified roads and footways